Particle accelerator

 There are two basic classes of accelerators: electrostatic and electrodynamic (or electromagnetic) accelerators.
 Electrostatic particle accelerators use static electric fields to accelerate particles.
 The most common types are the Cockcroft–Walton generator and the Van de Graaff generator.
 A small-scale example of this class is the cathode-ray tube in an ordinary old television set.
 The achievable kinetic energy for particles in these devices is determined by the accelerating voltage, which is limited by electrical breakdown.
 Electrodynamic or electromagnetic accelerators, on the other hand, use changing electromagnetic fields (either magnetic induction or oscillating radio frequency fields) to accelerate particles.
 Since in these types the particles can pass through the same accelerating field multiple times, the output energy is not limited by the strength of the accelerating field.
 This class, which was first developed in the 1920s, is the basis for most modern large-scale accelerators.

-Rolf Widerøe, Gustaf Ising, Leo Szilard, Max Steenbeck, and Ernest Lawrence are considered pioneers of this field, having conceived and built the first operational linear particle accelerator, the betatron, as well as the cyclotron.
+Rolf Widerøe, Gustav Ising, Leó Szilárd, Max Steenbeck, and Ernest Lawrence are considered pioneers of this field, having conceived and built the first operational linear particle accelerator, the betatron, as well as the cyclotron.
 Because the target of the particle beams of early accelerators was usually the atoms of a piece of matter, with the goal being to create collisions with their nuclei in order to investigate nuclear structure, accelerators were commonly referred to as atom smashers in the 20th century.
 The term persists despite the fact that many modern accelerators create collisions between two subatomic particles, rather than a particle and an atomic nucleus.